mesosphere/dcos-docs-site/pages/services/beta-confluent-kafka/2.1.1-4.0.0e-beta/troubleshooting/index.md

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-commons -->

 The Kafka service will be listed as "Unhealthy" when it detects any underreplicated partitions.
 This error condition usually indicates a malfunctioning broker.
-Use the `$ dcos confluent-kafka topic under_replicated_partitions` and `$ dcos confluent-kafka topic describe <topic-name>` commands to find the problem broker and determine what actions are required.
+Use the `dcos confluent-kafka topic under_replicated_partitions` and `dcos confluent-kafka topic describe <topic-name>` commands to find the problem broker and determine what actions are required.

-Possible repair actions include `$ dcos confluent-kafka broker restart <broker-id>` and `$ dcos confluent-kafka broker replace <broker-id>`.
+Possible repair actions include `dcos confluent-kafka broker restart <broker-id>` and `dcos confluent-kafka broker replace <broker-id>`.
 The replace operation is destructive and will irrevocably lose all data associated with the broker.
 The restart operation is not destructive and indicates an attempt to restart a broker process.

 # Configuration Update Errors